Old Dominion University: History

-The two-year Norfolk Division rapidly evolved into a four-year institution, gaining independence from William and Mary in 1962.
-On February 16, 1962, the William and Mary system was dissolved under General Assembly legislation that was signed by Governor Albertis S. Harrison.
+The two-year Norfolk Division rapidly evolved into a four-year institution.
+On February 16, 1962, the William and Mary system was dissolved under General Assembly legislation that was signed by Governor Albertis S. Harrison, effectively making the Norfolk Division independent.
 Later that year the Norfolk Division was renamed Old Dominion College.
 Webb served as the first president of Old Dominion College from 1962 to 1969.

 Frank Batten, who was the publisher of The Virginian-Pilot and The Ledger-Star and a member of the Norfolk Division's advisory board, was chosen as the first rector of Old Dominion College on May 27, 1962, holding the position until 1970.
 (The College of Engineering was named in his honor in 2004.)
 In 1964, the first students lived on campus in dormitories Rogers Hall and Gresham Hall, named for members of the advisory board.

 Growth in enrollment, expansion of research facilities, and preparation for graduate programs led the board to seek university status.
 In 1969, Old Dominion College transitioned to Old Dominion University under the leadership of President James L. Bugg Jr. During Bugg's tenure, the earliest doctoral programs were established, along with a university-wide governance structure with representation from faculty, administrators, and students.
 Bugg also reestablished the Army ROTC program that had been created in 1948 but abandoned during the Korean War.

 In the 1970s, under President Alfred B. Rollins Jr., Old Dominion established partnerships between regional organizations such as the Eastern Virginia Medical School and Norfolk State University.
 Under Rollins, the university expanded its state and private funding, improved student services, and introduced an honors program.
 In 1971 Old Dominion University established its own police force and hired several officers to attend the Tidewater Police Academy.
 In 1977 the Virginia General Assembly passed the Campus Police Act giving public campus police officers full law enforcement authority.

 Since this time, the university has continued to expand, now enrolling over 24,000 students.
 The Norfolk campus has experienced significant growth in both student population and geography.
 Additionally, ODU has established satellite campuses in Virginia Beach, Portsmouth, and Hampton.

+2026 shooting

+At around 10:50 a.m. on 12 March, a fatal shooting occurred inside Constant Hall.
+The attacker, Mohamed Bailor Jalloh, killed an ROTC instructor and injured two cadets before being fatally stabbed by other members of the group.
+The injured were transported to the Sentara Norfolk General Hospital in critical condition.
+Classes were cancelled and operations on the main campus were suspended for the remainder of the day.
+The incident was investigated as an act of terrorism.